Introduction

 Visibility

-Online social media communities are vast and are growing at a rapid pace.
-For example, there are now more active Facebook accounts than there are Catholics, worldwide.
+Online social media communities are vast and have grown at a rapid pace.
 Given the size and scope of these communities, they offer excellent forums for the Church's visibility and evangelization.

-The key question that faces each church organization that decides to engage social media is, How will we engage?
-Careful consideration should be made to determine the particular strengths of each form of social media (blogs, social networks, text messaging, etc.) and the needs of a ministry, parish, or organization.
+The key question that faces each Church organization that decides to engage on social media is, How will we engage?
+Careful consideration should be made to determine the particular strengths of each form of social media and the needs of a ministry, parish, or organization.
 The strengths should match the needs.
-For instance, a blog post may not be the most effective way to remind students of an event.
+For instance, a Facebook post may not be the most effective way to remind students of an event.
 However, a mass text message to all students and their parents telling them that the retreat begins at 9 a.m. may be very effective.

-Because of the high volume of content and sites and the dynamics of search engines and computer networking, social media require constant input and monitoring to make the Church's presence effective.
-To keep members, a social networking site such as a blog needs to have new content on a regular basis.
-In the case of social media, the axiom "build it and they will come" is not applicable.
-It may seem paradoxical, when considering the fluidity of social media, but good planning and strategizing is as essential, if not more so, when approaching social media, versus traditional media.
+Because of the high volume of content and sites and the dynamics of search engines and online networking, social media requires constant input and monitoring to make the Church's presence effective.
+It may seem paradoxical when considering the fluidity of social media, but good planning and strategizing are as essential, if not more so, when approaching social media, as in traditional media.
+Additionally, actively following and engaging with current trends on social media is crucial, as it helps to maintain relevance and connect with a broader audience more effectively.

 Community

-Social media can be powerful tools for strengthening community, although social media interaction should not be viewed as a substitute for face-to-face gatherings.
-Social media can support communities in a myriad of ways: connecting people with similar interests, sharing information about in-person events, providing ways for people to engage in dialogue, etc.
+Social media can be powerful tools for strengthening community, although it should not be viewed as a substitute for face-to-face gatherings.
+Social media can support communities in a myriad of ways, such as connecting people with similar interests, sharing information about in-person events, and providing ways for people to engage in dialogue, etc

-With the rapid acceptance of digital social networks, the "digital continent" has become very crowded.
-The Church can be successful in being heard above the fray by creating engagement.
-Engagement is defined as the activity that happens around a message posted on a social network.
+A well-considered use of social media ultimately aims to encourage "an authentic culture of encounter" (WCD message, 2014) or creating engagement.
+Engagement is defined as the activity that happens around a post on a social network.
 This activity includes likes, comments, and shares.
 The more engagement that happens on a particular message, the more it will be seen.
+With the rapid adoption of digital social networks, the "digital continent" has become very crowded.
+The Church can be successful in being heard above the fray by cultivating engagement.

 Accountability

-Social media provide tools for building community.
+Social media can be an effective tool for building community.
 Membership in communities also requires accountability and responsibility.
 Users of social media expect site administrators to allow dialogue, to provide information, and to acknowledge mistakes.
-The explosion of information available to social media consumers has meant that they often only use information from trusted sites or sites recommended by those whom they trust.
+The vast amount of information available to social media consumers has meant that they often only use information from trusted sites or sites recommended by those whom they trust.

-While not every demand or inquiry can be met, it is important that creators and site administrators of social media understand both how much social media are different from mass media and the expectations of their consumers.
+While not every demand or inquiry can be met, it is important that creators and administrators of social media platforms understand both how much social media is different from mass media and the expectations of their consumers.
 Creators and consumers of mass media generally accept their one-way conversations (letters to the editor being the exception).
 Social media's emphasis is on the word "social," with a general blurring of the distinction between creators of content and consumers of content.
-Many communication experts are describing the adaption of social media as a paradigm shift in how humans communicate, a development as important as that of the printing press and the innovation of electronic communication.
+Many communication experts have described the adaptation of social media as a paradigm shift in how humans communicate, a development as important as that of the printing press and the innovation of electronic communication.

 Definitions

-A social network is a Web 2.0 site that is entirely driven by content of its members.
+• Social network: A social network is a site that is entirely driven by the content of its members.
 Individuals are allowed flexibility in privacy settings; in posting text, photos, video, links, and other information; and in level of interaction with other members.
-Facebook, LinkedIn, Instagram, Twitter, YouTube, and Flickr are often included in lists of social networking sites, although sometimes YouTube and Flickr are designated as multimedia sharing sites, while Twitter is currently more often designated as a micro-blogging application.
+Facebook, LinkedIn, Instagram, Twitter/X, YouTube, and TikTok are often included in lists of social networking sites.

 Guidelines